j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

-`PROT_READ` and `PROT_WRITE`, and if the value is 0, the protection is `PROT_NONE` (pages cannot be accessed) (again, check the [original](https://github.com/google/google-ctf/blob/master/2022/misc-segfault-labyrinth/challenge/challenge.c#L97) to see how different a decompiler can be probably (but not only) because of flag optimizations).
+`PROT_READ` and `PROT_WRITE`, and if the value is 0, the protection is `PROT_NONE` (pages cannot be accessed) (again, check the [original](https://github.com/google/google-ctf/blob/master/2022/misc-segfault-labyrinth/challenge/challenge.c#L97) to see how different a decompiled code can be probably (but not only) because of flag optimizations).

 Outside the loop, the only writable door will now be the entry-point to the next corridor.
 Also, after that, it checks if `corridor` is zero.
 While not, the